mleary/local-mcp-servers/mcp-kroger/README.md

 - **Token expired**: Run `python utils/auth.py` again.

 ## TODO
-* this is based functionality, need to add ability to put items in cart
+* this is basic functionality, need to add ability to put items in cart
 * Improve documentation and error handling